Basket

 Bonny Cassidy

-Bonny is the author of three poetry collections and co-editor of the anthology, Contemporary Australian Feminist Poetry.
-Her debut collection, Certain Fathoms, was shortlisted for the 2012 Western Australian Premier’s Poetry Award, and Chatelaine was shortlisted for the 2018 Prime Minister’s Literary Award for Poetry and the 2018 Queensland Literary Award for Poetry.
-Her essays and criticism on Australian literature and culture are widely published, and she has undertaken residencies and fellowships around the globe including an Asialink fellowship, Marten Bequest Travelling Scholarship and the Australian Poetry Ireland Tour fellowship.
-Bonny teaches Creative Writing at RMIT University and lives in the bush on Dja Dja Wurrung Country, Central Victoria.
+Bonny Cassidy is the author of three poetry collections – Certain Fathoms, Final Theory and Chatelaine (shortlisted for the Prime Minister’s Award for Poetry and the Judith Wright Calanthe Award) – and co-editor of the anthology Contemporary Australian Feminist Poetry.
+Her essays and criticism on Australian literature and culture have been widely published, and her awards include an Asialink fellowship and a Marten Bequest Travelling Scholarship.
+She teaches Creative Writing at RMIT University and lives in the bush on Dja Dja Wurrung Country, Central Victoria.
+Her latest book is Monument, released by Giramondo in 2024.

 Titles